swarnendubiswas/dotemacs/README.md

 - Emacs hangs sometimes when working with `text-mode` or `markdown-mode`.
 My guess is this has to do with either `flycheck-grammarly` or `prettier`.
 - Make `tramp` open specific remote directory for a given remote host
 - Remove `Starting "look" process...` echo message for `company-ispell`
+- `cmake-language-server` does not work on one Linux machine over `tramp` but works with another